No-Needle Acupuncture Techniques

 Cupping is another technique which has been used in Chinese medicine for many centuries.
 It can be effective in the treatment of both acute and chronic conditions, as well as sports injuries and pain.
 Cupping involves placing either a glass or silicone cup on a part of the body with the use of suction.
 Most children find being cupped fun.
 Once they have experienced it once, they tend to ask for it every time!

-A paediatric acupuncture may use tiny seeds, held in place by a small sticker, on a specific acupuncture point either on your child’s body or ear.
+A paediatric acupuncturist may use tiny seeds, held in place by a small sticker, on a specific acupuncture point either on your child’s body or ear.
 This very gently stimulates the acupuncture point.
 Once it is on, your child will usually forget it is there.
 It is a really useful form of treatment as it works away in the background while your child gets on with their life.

 A laser pen applies a quantity of therapeutic light to the acupuncture point over which it is held.
 The process is totally painless.
 The effect of a laser pen is as close as it is possible to get to that of a needle without actually using a needle.